yoon-group/yoon-group.github.io/_posts/2024-07-30-expectations.md

 - Readability: Write clear and concise comments throughout your code.
 - Version Control: Learn Git and GitHub for efficient version control, collaboration within the lab, and code sharing.
 UF subscribes to LinkedIn Learning, where you can access free lectures on Git, such as this one: [Git Essential Training](https://www.linkedin.com/learning/git-essential-training-19417064?trk=learning-serp_learning-search-card_search-card&upsellOrderOrigin=default_guest_learning).

 ## Individual Meetings
 We will hold regular weekly one-on-one meetings to discuss your research progress and any concerns.
-The meeting date and time for each member may change when scheduling conflicts arise.
+Scheduling individual meetings will be managed through the Outlook calendar.
+Please link the Outlook calendar to your mobile scheduling app (e.g., Google Calendar).

-For these meetings, please prepare PowerPoint slides that include graphs, data, and discussion points.
+For these meetings, we will keep updating PowerPoint slides that will be posted on the Outlook calendar.
+The meeting slides are useful for reviewing what we previously discussed and for being reminded of the next steps.
+Before meetings, include graphs, data, and discussion points.
 Always remember that clarity is more important than slide quality.
-Please send the slides by 8:00 AM on the day of our meeting.
+Please try to update the slides with new results and discussion points by 8 AM on the day of our meeting.
 This allows me to review them beforehand and make our time together more productive.

 In addition to presenting your results, please include a slide outlining potential next steps.
 This practice will help you become a more independent researcher, even though we may develop different directions for next steps during our meeting.
-After our meeting, please summarize the agreed-upon next steps and email them to me by the end of the day.
-These summaries will ensure we are on the same page and facilitate future discussions.
+During the meeting, both you and I will edit as necessary.
+After our meeting, please revisit the slides and edit as needed.

 I am available for unscheduled meetings as needed.
 Feel free to stop by my office to discuss urgent matters between our regular meetings.
 For non-urgent questions or requests, such as paperwork, please send an email.

 ## Group Meetings
 We will hold regular bi-weekly group meetings to foster collaboration and knowledge sharing.
 Attendance is mandatory unless you are absent due to travel.
 Meeting formats will vary.
 You will present your research to the group once per semester.
 Primarily, group meetings will focus on discussing high-impact journal papers or other research articles with significant findings.
 Papers introducing new theoretical frameworks or providing overviews are less suitable for in-depth discussion.